-With the global marketplace now being accessible to even the smallest retailer, business owners need to become increasingly knowledgeable on the cultural nuances which make their marketing efforts more successful.
+With the global marketplace now being accessible to even the smallest retailer, business owners need to become increasingly knowledgeable on the cultural nuances which make their international PR efforts more successful.
 This week we met with the wonderful Elliot Polak to find out more about his company which helps with the localisation of marketing campaigns and give you some top tips on carrying out global PR campaigns.

 Hi Elliot – wonderful to meet you and hear more about your company Textappeal, a cross-cultural marketing consultancy which helps global brands transcreate their campaigns so they work within local cultures.